crunchmail/crunchmail-client-php/docs/quickstart.rst

 The client allows you to quickly request the API by abstracting the REST logic as well as some of the API's specific logic.

-All of the client request methods will return you one of this 2 types of
+All of the client's request methods will return you one of this 2 types of
 objects:

 - An :ref:`entity <entities>`